Skip to main content

 Alice leads, designs and runs Science and Nature Clubs for families at the Science Oxford Centre on Saturdays.
 She is also part of the expert outreach team who present exciting science shows and workshops in schools during the week.

-Alice holds a BA degree in Physics with Psychology from University of Cambridge, and spent the 10 years working as a science technician and a Scientist in Residence in schools before joining Science Oxford 4 years ago.
+Alice holds a BA degree in Physics with Psychology from University of Cambridge, and spent 10 years working as a science technician and a Scientist in Residence in schools before joining Science Oxford 4 years ago.

 In the clubs Alice leads, she loves seeing children and adults talk and work together to discover and enjoy different types of science and investigation.
 She encourages creativity and curiosity and aims to show every child can be a scientist.